Vanisha0609/EX_12_Graphical/README.md

 ## PROGRAM:
 /*
 ```
-Program to create and design an android application that draws basic graphical primitives on the screen.
+Program to create and design an android application that draws basic g
+raphical primitives on the screen.
 Developed by:Vanisha Ramesh
 Registeration Number :212222040174
 ```